xing/hops/packages/graphql/README.md

 ### Usage

-This preset has no exports and therefore just needs to be installed in order to start using `apollo-graphql` in your app.
+In order to start using GraphQL in your application install this preset and configure the required options (see below).

 Check out this [integration test](https://github.com/xing/hops/tree/next/packages/spec/integration/graphql) as an example for how to use this preset.